 Sciences and Arts

 Lucerne School of Art and Design

+Switzerland

 martin.wiedmer@hslu.ch

-Martin Wiedmer architect (HTL) and Design Researcher, since 2012 Martin Wiedmer is Vice Dean for Research and MA programs at Lucerne School of Art and Design, Lucerne University of Applied Sciences and Arts.
-From 2006 - 2012 he has been head of the Institute for Research in Art and Design IDK at University of Applied Sciences FHNW in Basel and lecturer in the master program “Masterstudio” in Basel.
-Before he has been lecturer for CAAD at the Institute Interior Design and Scenography at the same university.
-From 2004 to 2010 he has been Board Member of the Swiss Design Network (SDN) and from 2010 he is the president of SDN.
-Since 2002 he is a project manager of various design research projects in the field of Mixed Reality with a strong methodological interest in “research as art/design”.
-He is the co-editor of Prespecifics: some comparatistic investigations on research in design and art (2008) and other publications.
+Martin Wiedmer is an architect (HTL) and design researcher.
+In 2012 he was appointed Vice Dean for Research and MA programs at the Lucerne School of Art and Design, Lucerne University of Applied Sciences and Arts.
+From 2006 to 2012 he was head of the Institute for Research in Art and Design IDK at the University of Applied Sciences (FHNW) and lecturer in the “Masterstudio” program, both in Basel.
+Prior to that he was a lecturer for CAAD at the Institute for Interior Design and Scenography at the same university.
+From 2004 to 2010 he was a board member of the SDN, and in 2010 he became its president.
+Since 2002 he has served as project manager of various design research projects in the field of mixed reality with a strong methodological interest in research as art/design.
+He is co-editor of Prespecifics: some comparatistic investigations on research in design and art (2008) and other publications.

 Peter Troxler